Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 `npm init -y`

 Install webpack.
-This is bundler.
+This is a bundler.
 It's the tool that will do the processing and bundling.

 `npm install --save-dev webpack webpack-cli`